snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 ## Configuration

-Once your script is ready, you can configure it in the app by following the [Javascript](/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/javascript-configuration/index.md) or [Lua](/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/lua-configuration/index.md) configuration pages.
+Once your script is ready, you can configure it in the app by following the [Javascript](/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/javascript-configuration/index.md) configuration page.

 You can also find some complete example use cases in [the examples section](/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/examples/index.md).